Recipe Nutrition Calculator

 What Is a Recipe Nutrition Calculator?

 Easily see the calories, protein, carbs & fat for any recipe by analyzing ingredient data from OpenFoodFacts.
-Instead of guessing, you get accurate per-serving values based on real food data.
+Instead of guessing, you get estimated per-serving values based on real food data.

 Why OpenFoodFacts?

-Unlike proprietary databases that lock data behind paywalls, OpenFoodFacts is open, transparent, and community-verified.
-Every product is scanned from real packaging, verified by contributors worldwide, and available for anyone to inspect.
-This means you can trace exactly where your nutrition data comes from.
+Unlike proprietary databases that lock data behind paywalls, OpenFoodFacts is open, transparent, and community-contributed.
+Products are scanned from real packaging by contributors worldwide and available for anyone to inspect.
+Accuracy varies by entry — always verify critical values against product labels.

 How to Use